kkortes/async-await-websockets/README.md

 }
 ```

-(note that cors is required since socket.io version 4.0.0 and should never be the default \* in production)
+(note: cors is required since socket.io version 4.0.0 and should never be the default \* in production)

 ## Your server

 `aaw` returns an `io`-instance which you can create custom socket.io functionality on.

-`endpoints` should contain `.js`-files.
+`events` should contain `.js`-files.
 These files are scanned and will be callable with `socket.asyncEmit('fileName')`.

-This is the signature for any `.js` file within `endpoints`.
+This is the signature for any `.js` file within `events`.

 ```
 export default async (body, _socket, _io, hooks) => {